FWG Board of Directors

 I was born in Hawaii, but grew up in Modesto.
-I Graduated from Stanislaus State with a BS degree in Biology.
+I graduated from Stanislaus State with a BS degree in Biology.
 Then married Dwight Wolf in 1983 and raised two children – Daniela and Dakota.
 My father founded Professional Landscaping and I began working with him after college.
-I eventually managed the company and became a part owner.
+I eventually managed the company and became part-owner.
 During that time I was the Treasurer and then President of the Yosemite Chapter of the California Landscape Contractors Association.
 I am also past president of the Valley Builders Exchange in Modesto.
 My husband has been farming for forty years and our commitment is preserving our valuable farmland for future generations.
 My new association is helping to Save Wood Colony and I am excited to be able to serve on the board of the Farmland Working Group.
 My passion is landscaping and exterior design and sharing that passion with others.

 Lori's term expires in 2021.